-In addition to this activity, DrinkWise has partnered with the New South Wales Police Force to create resources which acknowledge that while Australians are facing the uncertainty of COVID-19 and potential stress and anxiety of self-isolation, consuming alcohol as a coping mechanism is not the answer.
+In addition to this activity, DrinkWise partnered with the New South Wales Police Force, Northern Territory Police Force and the Australian Capital Territory Police Force to create resources which acknowledge that while Australians are facing the uncertainty of COVID-19 and may be feeling stressed and anxious, consuming alcohol as a coping mechanism is not the answer.

 Through messaging on social media and radio stations, we encouraged anyone who is concerned about theirs or others’ drinking, to seek help and advice from organisations such as Beyond Blue (1800 512 348), 1800RESPECT (1800 737 732) and the Men’s Referral Service (1300 766 491).